 If trekking is not your favourite form of exercise, an elephant safari also offers you an exciting way to explore the spectacular vista of Mt.
 Harriet.

 Another interesting trek is from Diglipur to Saddle Peak, the highest point of the Andaman Islands.

 Kala Pathar Beach on Havelock Island seems to be made for adventure and excitement, with its aquamarine waters, smooth white sand, lush green vegetation and black rocks in the background.
 The beach is famous for all kinds of water sports.
 Besides the popular scuba diving and snorkelling, you can also unleash your wild side, with a ferry ride on the high seas, jet-skiing and windsurfing.

 A glimpse of eternity is what a sunset promises you.
 When you’re surrounded by a crowd, intent on having fun, a sunset can be enjoyed with a sundowner from a quiet beachside lounge or restaurant.
 Sip on a lychee cocktail as you watch the sun set fire to the sea.
-This is surely one of the best things you can do in Bali.
+This is surely one of the best things you can do in Havelock.